headmaster999999/ObsidianSync/_study/2_source/book/Second Person_Gabi Losoncy.md

 >"I have a theoretical concept that has been with me since i was a teenager.
 I call it "fuck everyone in the house."
 I got it from pornography.
 The concept is meant to illustrate multiple deep empathy.
 If a person is to be understood, they are to be understood completely."

+a trestise on sincerity to yourself in the face of so many external forces which insist you assimilate and water down the quintessence of yourself (perhaps for love, fame, praise, etc). narrates a specific dialogue i held with myself for multiple years from the ages of 16 to 21.
+In the face of repeated failures to draw anyone close to me and to share in my inner world, would i be better off casting away continents of this world to be lost under oceans, in order to have a greater compatibility with others?
+The result would be somewhat dissapointing to gabi I fear.
+I capitulated in many ways, with varying success on very shaky, precarious legs (i am very much still a newborn lamb in regards to drawing the company of others). yet in many ways I can relate almost exactly to, not a particular experience described, but the knowledge of the possibility of this exact state, a relative nearness to it, and ultimately an ambition to it. there was a period where i felt an extreme sincerity in regards to myself and my expression of self and my capacity to draw near to myself and what I saw as most important.
+These were derived out of an earnest relationship with beauty composed and manifested by others in the forms of, principally, music and film.
+There was a coherent mental concept of what I did and did not enjoy.
+A sensibility which was tangible to me. one which brought me value in the form of preoccupational rumination.
+Gabi descibes a single minded objective of grasping a concept in the mind with a steadfast grip, decoding an *idea* of something in the cyphers of a  a concept in